mirkataa/VacationManager/README.md

 - Users can submit and view leave requests for paid, unpaid, and sick leave.
 - CRUD operations for users are available, accessible only to users with the "CEO" role.
 - Users can be filtered and displayed in paginated views.
-- In the users Details page, the team of the user could be changed based on his role.
+- In the users' Details page, the team of the user could be changed based on his role.
 Again this action is accessible only to users with the "CEO" role.

 ### Roles
 - Roles include "CEO", "Developer", "Team Lead", and "Unassigned".
 - Each role has assigned users.
-- CRUD operations for roles are available, accessible to users with the "CEO" role.
+- CRUD operations for roles are available to users with the "CEO" role.

 ### Teams
 - Each user can belong to a team.